xtophd/OCP4-Workshop/documentation/04-Hello-World.md

     curl http://helloworld.cloud.example.com

 **REMINDER** The solution you just completed is NOT a recommended solution on how to deploy a container for production use.
-This solution was provided to touch on a few concepts unique to the Openshift Container Platform: container design, project attributes, process uid/gid in a containerized environment, etc...
+This solution was provided to touch on a few concepts unique to the Openshift Container Platform: container design, project attributes, process uid/gid (ie: namespaces) in a containerized environment, etc...

 ### Solution #2 - Use emptyDir